negative-light-media/Empowered-Pathways/README.md

 ![Infused Block](/assets/blocks/infused_stoneworkblock.png)

 ### Reinforced Blocks
-Reinforced Blocks are more blast resistance and are crafted by combining the base blcok with Iron
+Reinforced Blocks are more blast-resistant and are crafted by combining the base block with Iron

 ![Reinforced Block Recipe](/assets/crafting/reinforced_stoneworkblock.png)